denten-books/plain-text/1-chapter.md

 "efficient" when operating on binary data.
 Efficiency and complexity are goods for the task of calculation.
 A democratic vision of a just society places value on open deliberation and consensus building.
 Humans prefer to manipulate texts and images.
-Art calls for beauty.
-What we commonly call a computer is also, undeniably, a tool for social and personal transformation: one used to make war and to create art.
-It is up to us to decide which one and how.
+Undeniably, computers participate in social transformation: used to make war and to create art.
+What will your machine be optimized for?
+The passive voice points to the root of the problem.
+A computational mechanism that extends agency should embody values that correspond to the active agent of the action.

-To encounter the computer as a literary device, one must first come to terms with its peculiar relationship to universal Turing machines.
+To encounter the computer as a *literary* device, optimized for symbolic exchange, one must first come to terms with its peculiar relationship to universal Turing machines.

 More than any other mechanism, the Turing machine defined the very limits of computation.
 Since its inception, the Turing machine remains a controversial construct that continues to elicit debate.
 The debate concerns a paradox at the very heart of software engineering.
 In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, imagined a tangible machine to solve a theoretical problem.
 "We may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions," he wrote [@turing_computable_1937, 231].
 Spurred The machine imagined mathematical thought as a *mechanical process.* As Charles Petzold explains in his book-length annotation on Turing's paper, it is likel

 A thought experiment about computable numbers that imagines a machine.
 A machine that emulates a thought experiment.